TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Starting a mode
-	- test mode

-- Mode round ecology
-	- Example procedure:
-		- Server starts with no players, the mode gets initialized and just advances.
-			- Special win condition logic for when there are no players.
-		- Somebody connects mid-round.
-			- They have to choose a faction, if so the server allows.
-				- Should this also be mode logic?
-				- We might later introduce auto-balance, in which case it might be good for it to stay deterministic.
-			- Changing of faction shall be part of mode entropy.
-			- Mode could keep track of names to be spawned.
-			- Simply add_player({ ... }, nickname) on connection.
-				- This first makes them a spectator.

 - Player & modes
 	- Mode & mode vars will have no different relation to the player as the cosmos common state has
 		- e.g. for replays, we can change it any time